Heizal/NotesApp/README.md

 - Manually deploy latest commit of application to render and visit the link at the top

 ***To-do***
+- Add login and logout pages
-- Add authentication pages to application
+- Add user authentication

 ### Current technologies used